hamishivi/hamishivi.github.io/_posts/2026-02-02-replicating-l1.md

 - *Do we get out-of-domain length generalisation?
 If I train on lengths 0-4096, will the model generate 8000 tokens if I ask?*
     - Sadly, no!
 This really sucks, and is partly why I moved on from these results.
 It would be interesting to see if more work on the setup could change this (meta-learning? mixing in unfinished samples?)
 - *Do I observe inference-time scaling effects as I ask for longer and longer generations?*
     - Yes, weakly so!
 Our data and eval were 'too easy' such that past 2k tokens the model could just do really well, but we still see some inference-time scaling effects.
+Using a budget of 100 tokens underperforms 1000 tokens, which underperforms 2000 tokens, and then there performance plateaus.
 - *If I train on just math, how well does length control generalise out?*
     - Surprisingly well!
 It's not as good as training on a diverse mixture, but it's still pretty good.
 This suggests that the model is learning to generalise length control to new tasks, and that the length control task is not too difficult.